Social Regeneration and the Fundamental Principles Toward Activating Regenerative Communities

 As we embark on the decade of action, we continue to witness the devastating effects of the pandemic and the climate crisis.
 How can communities develop caring systems and a renewed sense of belonging?
 And how can we design regenerative infrastructures that are adapted to the future?

-Below are some reflections on social regeneration and its significance in enabling the transition toward more equitable, nature-centered and future-forward communities.
+Below are some reflections on social regeneration and its significance in enabling the transition toward more equitable, nature-centred and future-forward communities.

 akshar-dave-heart-light_croppedRegenerative future